monkey-projects/website/docs-contents/content/md/pages/pricing.md

   </tbody>
 </table>

+So for example, if you have a build that runs for 5 minutes using the default settings (1 CPU, 2 GB RAM), it would cost you `5 * (1 + 2) = 15` credits.

 ## Why is ARM cheaper than AMD?

 Why do we charge twice the price for AMD CPU's?
 Because AMD provides two cores